alols/xcape/README.md

 You can also specify keys in decimal (prefix `#`), octal (`#0`), or hexadecimal (`#0x`).
 They will be interpreted as keycodes unless no corresponding key name is found.

+If you have multiple keyboard layouts configured (for example in your Xorg config:
+`Option "XkbLayout" "cz,us"`) you can have different mappings for each layout.
+To set the map expression for the first layout use `-0` and for the second layout use `-1`.
+When no expression was specified for the active layout xcape uses the `-e` expression as a fallback.
+Beware that with multiple layouts you might need to use keycodes instead of keysyms to unambiguously specify keys.

 #### Examples